1. Make it Easy to Sort Content by Pain Point and Topic

-For example, Winmo, a B2B sales intelligence platform, serves up the requested piece of content first, and then suggests further resources based on their download.
+For example, Optimizely, an integration tool to help software companies collaborate between departments to deliver better software faster, serves up the requested piece of content first, and then suggests further resources based on their download.
 The personalized tone and approach is likely to earn more conversions.

 5. Be Sure You Have a Follow-Up Strategy in Place!

 While your follow-up strategy won’t impact the front-end user experience or increase the number of downloads in your resource section, it will help with your inbound marketing efforts.

 Put some automated email efforts into play to further engage downloaders and inform your sales team.
 You’ll need:

 - A single, simple “welcome” email that is sent when you gain a new contact via a resource download.

 - Lead scoring set up in your inbound marketing software so that content downloads can move individuals down the funnel from a lead to an MQL or SQL.

 - Bonus: a lead nurturing campaign set up for particular content downloads.

 The First Thing You Should Do After Reading This Article

 Run a report of your top three most downloaded and bottom three least downloaded resources.
 Then audit the entire experience from finding the resource on your website through the reception and thank you pages and/or emails.
 Where does your resource delivery process breakdown?